asiloisad/pulsar-screen-position/README.md

-# scroll-position
+# screen-position

-Keep position of text editor at focus line while resizing e.g. split pane or font resize.
-A mouse wheel and cursor movements are traced.
+Try to keep your focus on the same point as you resize pane.
+This only works if soft wrap is enabled, because only then will the screen position be different from the buffer position.
+For example, there is a case where splitting the pane can result in total loss of focus.

 ## Installation

-To install `scroll-position` search for [scroll-position](https://web.pulsar-edit.dev/packages/scroll-position) in the Install pane of the Pulsar settings or run `ppm install scroll-position`.
-Alternatively, you can run `ppm install bacadra/pulsar-scroll-position` to install a package directly from the Github repository.
+To install `screen-position` search for [screen-position](https://web.pulsar-edit.dev/packages/screen-position) in the Install pane of the Pulsar settings or run `ppm install screen-position`.
+Alternatively, you can run `ppm install bacadra/pulsar-screen-position` to install a package directly from the Github repository.

 # Contributing